Calling All Makers for the 6th Annual Southwest Michigan Mini Maker Faire, May 30, 2020!

 Apply as an exhibitor, performer, or presenter.
 The first step to participating in the Maker Faire is to submit an entry that tells us about yourself and your project.
 Entries can be submitted from individuals; groups such as hobbyist clubs and schools; commercial makers or crafters; startups; and companies.

-Entry Open Date: Early 2019.
+Entry Open Date: February 10th, 2020.
 Please enter early so we can reserve space for your exhibit.

 Note there is no fee to participate in the Maker Faire if you are not selling or promoting a product.
 If you are a “commercial maker” and want to sell, booth fees are $100.
 Startups and companies can participate at varying levels (please check out our Become a Sponsor page for more information).